-Its always better to keep the installation media handy.
-To get this installation file, one should have an internet connection, USB flash drive with at least 4GB capacity or a DVD burner and a DVD to burn the downloaded ISO on your PC .
-One has to download and run a small application which will ask you about the kind of installation file you want to create.
+It’s always better to keep the installation media handy.
+To get this installation file, one should have an internet connection, a USB flash drive with at least 4GB capacity or a DVD burner, and a DVD to burn the downloaded ISO on your PC.
+One has to download and run a small application that will ask you about the kind of installation file you want to create.

 Create Windows 8.1 installation media